Phillies send slumping Trout, Angels to 10th straight loss – KION546

 “I’m still preparing certain things that I need during the game, but there’s less of that and it’s more about being with the players, communicating with them,” Thomson said.

 Camargo added a two-run single in the eighth.
-Realmuto doubled three times.
+Realmuto doubled a career-high three times and the Phillies won their third straight game.

 Lorenzen settled down and struck out a career-high nine over 5 2/3 innings.
 He walked four batters in the first inning.